jessepav/lacygoill-wiki-backup/awk/awk.md

 ### Install

-    $ sudo checkinstall
+    $ sudo make install

+---

-Use the previously noted version to fill in the version (`3: Version`):
+If you use checkinstall, use the previously noted version to fill in the version (`3: Version`):

     9:4.2.1-722~
     ^^